19 Surprising Ways People Dealt With Their Loneliness

 “I’ve dealt with loneliness since elementary school.
 I was too feminine for the guys, and too much of a guy for the girls.
 I always had this feeling that everyone had a best friend except for me.
 Starting in middle school, that loneliness caused me to act out, and I used drugs and alcohol to try to create friendships.

 Two years ago, I got sober and joined a 12-step group.
 I suddenly found myself surrounded by others who thought like me and coped like me but were now happily sober.
 I leaned too heavily on some friendships in early recovery, depending on them for my own happiness and serenity.
 After those friendships turned unhealthy, I connected more with my faith through prayer and meditation.
-Recently, there were many weekends where I didn’t have any plans, but I didn’t feel lonely.
+Recently, there were many weekends where I didn’t have any plans, but I did not feel lonely.
 I felt spiritually grounded, no longer needing to surround myself with people to feel comfortable in my own skin.
 Just understanding that God is present in every part of my life, knowing that I am dependent on God and not other people, allowed me to be at peace with myself.” —Jake B.*, 23

 10. Feel your feelings and look toward the future.